People

 Contact: aneesa@mit.edu

-Aneesa is a second-year graduate student in the Aerospace Controls Lab with Professor Jonathan How.
-Her research interests centers on factor graph optimization for multi-agent SLAM on small mobile robots.
+Aneesa is a third-year graduate student in the Aerospace Controls Lab with Professor Jonathan How.
+She is currently interested in representations of changing environments for small mobile robots operating in outdoor, unstructured spaces.
+She has also studied distributed graph optimization for multi-agent SLAM.
 Prior to starting at MIT, Aneesa worked at the neighboring Charles Stark Draper Laboratory, where she developed alternative inertial navigation systems for GPS-denied environments, such as vision-aided and gravity-aided solutions.
 Aneesa received her B.A. in Physics from the University of Chicago (’16) and her M.S. in Electrical Engineering from Georgia Tech (’18).
 Other than research, she is happy to talk about life in Cambridge outside of MIT, returning to grad school after industry, powerlifting, and a totally objective ranking of all the coffee shops in Camberville.

 Contact: kgauld@mit.edu